rustyeddy/rustyeddy.com/content/iot-project/_index.md

 ![High Level Sensor Station](/img/iot-project-drawing.png)

-## What Does this project do?
+## What is this project about?

-I started this project to help water our home garden.
-You see my wife is really into _succulents_ and while these plants are _drought tolerent_ they do not like to be over watered.
-Second, being in drought ridden Southern California I want to be able to limit our water usage to only what is necessary.

-### 1. Collection Stations (CS)

-The way this _Organic Gardner (OG)_ works is pretty simple: build a _Collection Staiton (CS)_ that gathers temperature and soil moisture levels from sensors stuck in the dirt then publish that data to the application running on the Hub.

-### 2. IoT Hub and Applications

-The _application_ on the the Hub determines if sprinklers need to be turned on or off.
-Likewise, luminence levels will cause the application to turn lighting systems on or off.

-### 3. Control Station (CS)

-When the application needs to turn a pump or light on or off the application will send an MQTT message to the _Control Station (CS)_ connected to a relay acting as a pump or light switch.

-### 4. Dashboard

-The _Dashboard_ was written as a _Web Application_ for the _User
-Interface (UI)_.
-This gives humans easy access to historical and real-time sensor data.

-### 5. Cloud - Persistance and Global Control

-And that is NOT ALL!
-The cloud is used for storing historical data, global _access_, _control_ and _management_ of one or more _sensor networks_.

-### System Summary

-In summary the IoT project is made of these distinct components.
+This project code name _Organic Gardner (OG)_ is an automated irrigation system intended to help people with moderate sized gardens manage semi complex watering schedules.

+_On Demand Irrigation (ODI)_ is a feature that uses soil's moisture level to control the sprinkler system and hence watering schedules as an alternative to scheduling sprinkler based on time of day and length of time the water runs.

+_Organic Gardner (OG)_ is conceptually pretty simple.
+It consists four primary components described below.
+There is a fith _cloud_ option wit an Internet connection.

-1. _CS_ Collect and publish environmental data
+1. The _Collection Station (CS)_ gathers environmental data from
-2. _Hub_ gather data and run _Application Logic (AL)_
-3. _CS_ Control lights, sprinklers and heaters
-4. _Dashboard_ Human monitor and control
-5. _Cloud_ Perpetual Persistence and Global Access
+   sensors then _publishes_ the data as _MQTT topics_.

+2. The _Hub_ gathers this data by _subscribing_ to the same _MQTT
+   Topics_.
+As the hub gathers and stores the data, it also feeds the data to the _sprinkler application_.

+3. The _sprinkler application_ uses moisture levels to send commands to The turn sprinkers on and off.

+4. The _Control Station (CS)_ is connected to relays (switches) connected to sprinklers and lights.
+The _Control Station_ will switch the relays when it recieves commands from the _sprinkler app_.

+5. The _Dashboard_ is used by Humans to control, program and monitor the _irrigation application_.
+The dashboard will provide access to historical and real time data streams, program lighting schedules and more.

 Pretty simple, right?

+This project is reflects _"real world"_ projects that it involves different programming languages, protocols and technologies: _Go_, C++, _JavaScript_, _HTTP_, _MQTT_, _Websockets_ and other stuff.

+To avoid overwhelm and keep the project pointed forward and interesting we will build the project by incrementally adding cool features to our previous cool features.

+Let's steal a term from lean startup.

-## Phase 1 - The Minimum Viable Product
+## The Minimum Viable Product

-Now that we have a pretty good idea of what we want to build and how it is going to work we now need to plot our development plan.
+Now that we have a pretty good idea of what we want to build we now need to plot our development plan.
+We are going to attempt to build this system according to _milestones_ that bring an interesting and useful feature to the project.

-In the spirit of _Lean Startup_ and _Agile_ we are going to build this project in phases that each provide progressive levels of usefulness.

-### The Proof Of Concept (PoC)

-This is a complex system with a three or four distinct software components and some hardware.
-This also involves at least 3 if not four or five different programing languages and development environments, which is pretty much what we see in the "real world".

-The objective is to build the software such that each new addition of software adds a specific verifiable benefit to the _user_.

-The idea is We'll build this system one step at a time.
-The end goal is the _irrigation application_, however we can still get something useful from the software before the complete irrigation system can be built.

-For example, in this project we'll use our _real time_ dashboard to act like an _Internet Clock_ displaying real time temperature data making the application a bit more useful every day.

-#### Milestone 1 - Aggregation Hub

-The first step is to get the Hub to subscribe to MQTT data channels, then start recieving and _caching_ the data in RAM.

-- Read MQTT publications and cache in memory
+1. *Milestone 1 - Aggregation Hub* collect data published to MQTT topics and cache data in memory with a REST API
-- REST API provides access to cached data

-#### Milestone 2 - Dashboard

-The Dashboard is a WebApp that uses the REST API of the Hub to fetch and display historic sensor data in graph and table forms.

-1. Responsive WebApp written
-2. REST API Client to fetch data
-3. Graph and table display of historic data
+2. *Milestone 2 - Dashboard* a modern Responsive Webapp displaying historical sensor data from historical REST API.

-#### Milestone 3 - Real Time Datashboard
+3. *Milestone 3 - Real Time Datashboard* webapp enhanced to display _real-time_ datastream via Websockets.

-We are going to add _Websockets_ to the _Hub_ and the _Dashboard_ allowing the Hub to stream data to the Dashboard to display _real-time_ data stream on the dashboard.

-1. Add websocket support to Hub
-2. Add websocket support to Dashboard

-#### Milestone 4 - Collection Station
+4. *Milestone 4 - Collection Station* esp32 microcontroller with a

-The data in Milestones 1 - 3 was _mocked_ by a MQTT publishing
-client.
-The Collection Station is an esp32 SoC with a DHT22 sensor that will collect _temperature_ and _humidity_.
-The esp32 will publish that data over the appropriate MQTT data channel.

-1. esp32 Wifi
-2. DHT22 temperature and humidity sampling
+   DHT22 temperature and humidity sensor.
+The chips is capable of publishing data via MQTT with a standard Wifi connection.
-3. MQTT publication of data

-Now we are collecting, publishing and displaying real _environmental_ data!

-#### Milestone 5 - Time Series Database

-Data that has been collected over a long period of time can be saved locally or in the cloud.
-In our case, the data we have collected is known as a _time series_.

-1. Introduce Influx or Promethus to store data
+5. *Milestone 5 - Persistance* A Time Series Database will house the data collected by the Hub.
+Introduce Influx or Promethus as the data store

-#### Milestone 6 - Fleet Management

-As time goes on and the application evolves according to operation experience and demand, features will be added and software will be changed.
-This often leads to disruptive or difficult software upgrade events.

-1. Over The Air (OTA) Updates
-2. Remote monitoring
-3. Remote control
+6. *Milestone 6 - Fleet Management* As time goes on the application will change and need to be upgraded and monitored.
+The FM component makes sure all items are alive and running the latest software.

-## The Software Components
+## The Software Components In Depth